-Rhinologist William Yao, MD, has joined Martin J. Citardi, MD, FACS, and associate professor and Amber Luong, MD, PhD, FACS, at the Texas Sinus Institute and Texas Skull Base Physicians.
+Rhinologist William C. Yao, MD, has joined Martin J. Citardi, MD, and associate professor and Amber U. Luong, MD, PhD, at the Texas Sinus Institute and Texas Skull Base Physicians.
 Dr. Yao has received an appointment as an assistant professor in UTHealth Medical School.
 His clinical interests include medical and surgical management of chronic rhinosinusitis, endoscopic sinus surgery (ESS), advanced frontal sinus disease, anterior skull base tumors with special interest in revision sinus surgery, revision frontal sinus surgery and endoscopic orbital surgery, such as endoscopic orbital decompression for Graves’ disease and endoscopic dacryocystorhinostomy (DCR) for excess tearing.

 A Phi Beta Kappa graduate of the University of California, Los Angeles, Dr. Yao received his medical degree at the University of Colorado Health Science Center School of Medicine, where he was inducted into Alpha Omega Alpha Honor Medical Society in 2008.
 He completed his residency in otolaryngology-head and neck surgery at Baylor College of Medicine, where he was recognized with the 2014 Resident Teaching Award.
 He subsequently completed a fellowship in rhinology and anterior skull base surgery at Massachusetts Eye and Ear Infirmary/Harvard Medical School